Blues

 Study Plan

 A study plan describes the content, structure and organization of a study programme.
-To each study plan there is a set of subject plans that describe the different subjects.
-In the subject plan you will also find a reading list.
-Below you will find a study model that shows you which subjects that are taught each term.
-In the study model you'll also find links to each subject plan.
+To each study plan there is a set of course plans that describe the different courses.
+In the course plan you will also find a reading list.
+Below you will find a study model that shows you which courses that are taught in each term.
+In the study model you'll also find links to each course plan.

 Admission requirements